Buying property in Canada as an American: 2026 guide

 What the federal prohibition covers

-Who is affected and key carve-outs
+Who is affected, and what are the key carve-outs

 Property options for Americans in Canada

-Residential homes in urban markets
+Residential homes in urban markets – restricted zones

 Condos and vacation homes that fit